IQ Archive

 January 30, 2026

-Blue Clues: Why People with Blue Eyes Are Strategic Thinkers
+Blue Clues: Why Science Suggests People with Blue Eyes Are Deep Strategic Thinkers

-It sounds like pseudoscience, but it's published research.
-A study from the University of Louisville suggests a link between eye color and cognitive style....
+It sounds suspiciously like 19th-century pseudoscience, but it's heavily published, peer-reviewed modern research.
+A massive study from the University of Louisville strongly suggests a fascinating, measurable biological link entirely between eye color and cognitive style.

 Read More →